rmanderca/k2/README.md

 K2 is not only a framework, it is a file layout and development methodology that enhances the productivity of developers.

+K2 comes with API "enabled".
+This means that you can easily build a REST API for your application.
+You can also easily build a mobile application using the K2 API.

 ## How to install K2 and set up folders for your new app

 * [How to install K2 updated - 9/17/22](https://youtu.be/b5jL91Kej7E)